Is academic proofreading cheating? This question raises its head regularly. In this article, we take a look at what the universities have to say.

 Your professors are probably using academic proofreading services themselves

 Here is something many students don’t know:

 Your professors will use editorial services.
-No journal articles are ever published in reputable manuscripts without first being edited and proofread by professional editors.
-In fact, in most cases, it is a mandatory requirement for all submissions to be accompanied by a certificate of editing.
+Reputable articles will not publish articles if they contain mistakes.
+For this reason, many authors choose to have their papers edited and proofread by professional editors.
+In fact, in many cases, it is a mandatory requirement for all submissions to be accompanied by a certificate of editing.

 Around 70% of the orders for academic proofreading services we receive here at Vappingo are from PhD candidates and professors.
 There’s proof that academic proofreading is not cheating if ever you needed it.

 How to avoid crossing the line between getting proofreading assistance and cheating